 The Red Rock Parkway travels 15 km up the Blakiston Valley through rolling grasslands and ends at Red Rock Canyon.
 It is the best place to experience Waterton's classic prairie meeting mountain landscape.
 During your trip, be sure to stop at the scenic pull-outs, many of which have interpretive displays.
 At the end of the parkway, a short self-guided trail loops around the canyon.
 In June, the wildflowers are spectacular along this road.
 It is also a great place for wildlife viewing.
 The parkway is narrow and may not be suitable for larger motor homes.

 Closed to motorized use until further notice.
-Open to non-motorized use for winter 2018-19.
+Open to non-motorized use.

 The Akamina Parkway is a winding mountain road which runs 16 km along the Cameron Valley and ends at Cameron Lake.
 Along the way, stop at the national historic site commemorating Western Canada's first oil well.
 Cameron Lake has an interpretive exhibit and a boat rental concession.
 A pleasant trail follows the western shore of the lake for 1.6 kilometres.